-Currently I teach sport psychology and sport sociology in the School of Kinesiology at the University of Minnesota where I am also the Co-Director of the Tucker Center for Research on Girls & Women in Sport, and Co-Founder of the Minnesota Youth Sport Research Consortium.
+Currently I teach sport psychology and sport sociology in the School of Kinesiology at the University of Minnesota where I am also the Director of the Tucker Center for Research on Girls & Women in Sport.
 I am a “Double Gopher” earning both my MA (’95) and PhD (’02) in Kinesiology at the University of Minnesota and my BA (’91) at Gustavus Adolphus College.

 Prior to coming back to the University of Minnesota in 2005, I was a Research Associate at the University of Notre Dame’s Center for Ethical Education where I helped develop the Play Like a Champion Educational Series—which includes the Minnesota Youth Soccer Association Parents And Coaches Together (PACT™) program.
 I’ve taught as a USPTA professional and coached tennis at all levels—most notably I was the Head Coach at Wellesley College (’94-’98) and Assistant Coach at Carleton College (’91-’93).
 I played four years (1987-’91) of NCAA D-III tennis at Gustavus Adolphus College where I was a 2-time Academic All-American.
 Our team won the National Championship in 1990—one of my most cherished memories—and also placed second (’91) and fourth (’89) during my career.
 Currently, I enjoy doing all things active—except swimming.
 My goal and passion, is to make a difference in the lives of individuals and their families in and through sport and physical activity—especially for girls and women.
 Read more about my passion for gender and sport in this piece “A Champion for Coaches”.

-Service: To that end I currently serve on the Board of Directors for the Alliance of Women Coaches, espnW (college committee), the Sports Advisory Network for the Women’s Sport Foundation, and the Tennis and Life Camp and Gustavus Women in Leadership (GWiL) Advisory Boards for Gustavus Adolphus College.
+Service: To that end I currently serve on the Board of Directors for WeCOACH (formerly the Alliance of Women Coaches), espnW (college committee), the Sports Advisory Network for the Women’s Sport Foundation, and Gustavus Women in Leadership (GWiL) Advisory Boards for Gustavus Adolphus College.

 Research has included examination of the structural and personal barriers experienced by female coaches, relational qualities of the coach-athlete relationship, the effect of parent and coach “background anger” behaviors on youth athletes, the physical activity of underserved girls, and media representations of girls and women in sport.
 For a list of my publications click here.

 Documentaries I have helped co-produce with tptMN include two Emmy-nominated films, Concussions & Female Athletes and Media Coverage & Female Athletes which won the 2014 Upper Midwest Regional Emmy for best Sports Documentary.
-A third documentary with tptMN Game ON: Women Can Coach! is underway, November 2018 release!
+A third documentary with tptMN Game ON: Women Can Coach! was premiered November 2018.
 See the short “Women in Sport Leadership” that was part of the PBS Online Film Festival here.

-Speaking & Educational Outreach: I give workshops and lectures to coaches, athletes, sport administrators, sport parents, educators and scholars on various aspects of my work.
+Speaking & Educational Outreach: I give workshops and lectures to coaches, athletes, sport administrators, boards, sport parents, educators, scholars and other stakeholders on various aspects of my work.
 For more information click on the Presentations & Workshops Tab.

 Performance Training: I have worked as a mental performance coach with individuals, coaches and teams on various aspects of teaching the cognitive and emotional tools needed for mental toughness and increasing the likelihood of optimal performance.